ljeanner/azure-ipaas-workshop/docs/workshop.md

 <div class="task" data-title="Task">

-> - Update the `QueueOrders` function to queue messages in Service Bus for every new document in CosmosDb
+> - Update the `QueueOrders` function to queue messages in Service Bus for every new document in CosmosDb.
+You have **to edit the code locally** (not in Azure portal).

 </div>